martinlevington/TechOnTheTyne-HandsOnWithJS/Part 2.md

 Plugins need to be added to the 'nuxt.config.js' file and we will also add in the uikit css files here too.

-Add the following code in your 'nuxt.config.js'
+Add the following code in your 'nuxt.config.js', replacing the existing `css: []` block

 ```
 ...